datainsightio/home/README.md

 Livesmart.

-## What We Believe About the Future of Work
-To know how our fund works, it helps to know the views we bring into every meeting, every email we send, every thought about a startup.
-We've worked to articulate some of these beliefs -- both those writ large about the economy as a whole and the nature of how business will operate in the future.

-#### Work as the Soil of New Technology
-Our personal lives are now guided by technology -- voice-recognizing kitchen assistants, cloud-based email, self-parking cars, instant delivery of goods and services -- more advanced than what we use at work.
-In the last 20 years, unlike much of modern economic history, technology often arrived in peoples' personal lives before it reached industry.

-We believe that work will catch up, and we'll return to the historical norm, where technology arrives at work before it arrives at home.
-Work -- especially knowledge work -- will be the soil in which many of the most exciting new technologies, especially [many](https://textio.com/) [kinds](https://digitalgenius.com/) [of](https://gradescope.com/) [machine](http://www.diffbot.com/) [intelligence](https://www.gridspace.com/), will find their most interesting applications.
-Think about all the industries waiting for a modern approach.

-#### Accelerating Pace of Technological Change
-We believe technology's pace, while accelerating, will affect us in a more profound way: changes, when they happen, will be far more sudden and jarring.
-The transition from a human society of hunters and gatherers to an agrarian one took about 3,000 years; the transition from agriculture to industry took roughly 300; industry to services took about 30.
-Whatever comes next will happen during the span of the careers of people working today.
-Now, an entire industry or category-leading company can fall off a cliff.
-In 1958, if a company cracked the S&P 500, it could expect to stay for 61 years -- today, the expectation is [only 18 years](https://www.highly.co/hl/573f63e821341a003c00002c).

-#### The Barbell Effect
-We believe some startups (and some established companies, mostly the ones with respect for technology as a first-class citizen) will harness the chaos.
-They will replace entire ways of doing business -- mission-critical [communication systems](https://slack.com/), [cultures](https://bonus.ly/), business models, leadership, and many long-treasured assumptions.
-[Some](https://layer.com/) [will](https://www.dominodatalab.com/) [supply](https://www.pathgather.com/) [technology](https://www.prosperworks.com/) to other companies, while some will enter the fray as [direct](https://www.flexport.com/) [competitors](https://angel.co/) themselves, built differently from the ground up.

-As the dust settles, industry winners will eat more of their industry's total pie, and the middle will wink out of existence.
-Big companies will get even bigger, and small companies will be able to make a good living for themselves, their owners, and their employees at ever-smaller sizes.

-#### Working Like Developers
-The human impact of these changes will be enormous.
-For people working, we believe more of their work will look like that of software developers (automating away tasks and harnessing the [flexible](https://arimo.com) [power](http://graphistry.com/) of computers to get [work](https://alation.com/) done), and of securities traders (acting on [quantitative](https://orbitalinsight.com/) [data](http://txn.com/) all day long).
-We believe much individual work will be done in collaboration with software that makes its own choices.
-As a result, many people will suffer the [maker vs. manager](http://www.paulgraham.com/makersschedule.html) dilemma that today afflicts mostly software engineers.
-These talents will [bring](https://howdy.ai/) [their](https://www.buddybuild.com/) [own](https://influxdata.com/) [tools](https://www.scalyr.com/) (more than just their devices) to work, insisting on the [software](https://virgilsecurity.com/) and [practices](https://launchdarkly.com/) that make them most productive.

-#### The New Company Wo/man
-Careers will look less like a straight line, and more like a [portfolio](https://www.kaggle.com/competitions) of [activities](https://gigster.com/), with people judged on their work and their [capacities](https://www.codecademy.com/) as opposed to their past institutional affiliations (whether educational or professional).
-In some cases, people will decouple income from work, and integrate their lives and their work in ways considered career limiting today.
-Their personal, economic, social, geographic, and demographic backgrounds will also be much more diverse than the most recognized talents of today.

-#### The Importance of the Individual
-Those changes in how people work mean the era of the [superhero](https://www.masterclass.com/) individual talent is only beginning.
-An individual person at work will become even more [productive](https://askwonder.com), and soon we will see a [one-person billion-dollar](http://www.businessinsider.com/is-a-one-man-billion-dollar-startup-on-the-horizon-2015-5) company.
-Those individuals will be the ones to create new industries and topple old ones.
-They will need relatively little capital (financial or otherwise) to reach new heights.
-They are the ones we want to [find early](http://www.nytimes.com/2015/07/02/upshot/the-next-mark-zuckerberg-is-not-who-you-might-think.html?_r=0), support with trust as well as dollars, and cheer as they hit escape velocities.

 ## What we look for in a startup

 We recognize that seeing early signs of an outlier is hard, and nobody’s cracked how to do it reliably.
 What we want is a reason to tell ourselves that a startup has a chance to be extraordinary.
 There are a few areas where we search for signs: certain qualities of a founding team, an early product, areas where we think we can be helpful, and the right moment in a company’s life.
 Here is a [complete list](https://github.com/Bloomberg-Beta/Manual/blob/master/3%20-%20Criteria%20for%20investing.md) of the questions we ask ourselves when evaluating startups.